fu9ar/sql-ecology/04-sqlite-and-python.md

 [these benchmarks]: http://sebastianraschka.com/Articles/2013_sqlite_database.html#results-and-conclusions

-### Wrapping it all up: Plotting in Python or R
+### Wrapping it all up: Plotting in Python

-Instructor note: if you
+This pulls everything we've learned together and we can do a thing with stuff to make a plot that clearly shows a positive correlation between Poverty and Infant Mortality across the US Counties, but there are obviously some other conflating factors with such a big blob in the middle!
+Interesting!

 ```python
 import pandas as pd